Guide To the Palazzo Barberini, One of Rome's Most Underrated Museums

 You can also book a guided tour to see the 2nd century B.C.
 Mithraeum underneath the Palazzo Barberini, which was discovered in 1936.
 A mithraeum is an ancient temple dedicated to the god Mithras.
 This one contains well-preserved frescos of the secret cult's most common ritual -- bull slaying and bathing in bull's blood.

-Highlights of the Barberini Museum: What To See Inside
+Highlights of the Barberini Museum: Masterpieces of the Barberini

 If you can't travel to Rome for whatever reason, you can visit the Palazzo Barberini virtually from home.
 You can take a live tour with a museum guide here or a virtual tour with a museum curator on YouTube here.
 This video provides beautiful views of the museum and gardens.
 If you want a 360 view of the current exhibition on Claude Monet, check here.